opa334/ChOma/README.md

     /* More command-specific fields follow */
 };
 ```
-To see some examples of load commands, try parsing an iOS MachO with this library and printing the `cmd` field of each load command, using `loadCommandToName(int loadCommand)` to see which command it is.
+To see some examples of load commands, try parsing a MachO with this library and printing the `cmd` field of each load command, using `loadCommandToName(int loadCommand)` to see which command it is.

 Following the load commands, there are 'segments' of code that are loaded into memory.
 Each segment has a number of sections, which contain the actual code and data.
-The contents of sections and segments is not too relevant to the CoreTrust bug, so I didn't spend much time researching them.
-However, more information can be found online with a quick search.
+ChOma will parse these segment load commands and output information about each one, such as their offset in their MachO slice, as well as their size.

 ## Additional credits